Saskatchewan: European settlements

 The national policy set by the federal government, the Canadian Pacific Railway, the Hudson's Bay Company and associated land companies encouraged immigration.
 The Dominion Lands Act of 1872 permitted settlers to acquire one-quarter of a square mile of land to homestead and offered an additional quarter upon establishing a homestead.
 In 1874, the North-West Mounted Police began providing police services.
-In 1876, the North-West Territories Act provided for appointment, by the Ottawa, of a Lieutenant Governor and a Council to assist him.
+In 1876, the North-West Territories Act provided for appointment, by Ottawa, of a Lieutenant Governor and a Council to assist him.

 Highly optimistic advertising campaigns promoted the benefits of prairie living.
 Potential immigrants read leaflets that described Canada as a favourable place to live and downplayed the need for agricultural expertise.
-Ads in The Nor'-West Farmer by the Commissioner of Immigration implied that western land was blessed with water, wood, gold, silver, iron, copper, and cheap coal for fuel, all of which were readily at hand.
+Ads in The Nor'-West Farmer by the Commissioner of Immigration implied that western land held water, wood, gold, silver, iron, copper, and cheap coal for fuel, all of which were readily at hand.
 The reality was far harsher, especially for the first arrivals who lived in sod houses.
 However eastern money poured in and by 1913, long term mortgage loans to Saskatchewan farmers had reached $65 million.

 The dominant groups comprised British settlers from eastern Canada and Britain, who comprised about half of the population during the late 19th and early 20th centuries.
 They played the leading role in establishing the basic institutions of plains society, economy and government.